kritika27/portfolio/README.md

 🍴 Fork this repo!

 Step 2
-👯 Clone this repo to your local machine using
+👯 Clone this repo to your local machine

 Step 3
 HACK AWAY! 🔨🔨🔨

-## Available Scripts

-In the project directory, you can run:

-`npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Made with ❤